 - 1/4 cup unsweetened cocoa powder, spooned and leveled

 - 1/2 cup marshmallow fluff

 - 1/4 cup chocolate chips

-Grease & line an 8" pan with cooking spray and parchment paper and use binder clips to secure the paper.
-Place the Rice Krispies Cereal into a large bowl & set aside.
+- Grease and line an 8" pan with cooking spray and parchment paper and use binder clips to secure the paper.
+Place the Rice Krispies Cereal into a large bowl and set aside.

-In a large saucepan melt the butter and marshmallows.
+- In a large saucepan melt the butter and marshmallows.
 Stir frequently, until it’s all completely melted.
-Add the cocoa powder and chocolate chips and stir until it's melted & smooth.
+Add the cocoa powder and chocolate chips and stir until it's melted and smooth.

-Pour the chocolate marshmallow mixture over Rice Krispies Cereal & mix until it's halfway combined.
+- Pour the chocolate marshmallow mixture over the Rice Krispies Cereal and mix until it's halfway combined.
 Add the marshmallow fluff and mix until it's somewhat distributed.
 You don't want to completely mix it in until you can't tell it's there.

-Place the Rice Krispie treats in the prepared pan & allow it to set for 1-2 hours.
+- Place the Rice Krispie treats in the prepared pan and allow it to set for 1-2 hours.
 Use a Christmas tree cookie cutter to cut them out.
 Press the leftover scraps together and then cut that out too.

-Place the chocolate chips in a microwave safe bowl (or a double boiler on the stovetop) and microwave on 20 second intervals, stirring between each one, until it's fully melted.
+- Place the chocolate chips for the topping in a microwave safe bowl (or a double boiler on the stovetop) and microwave on 20 second intervals, stirring between each one, until it's fully melted.